 MBUSI created a new corporate culture, based on teamwork and open communication.
 The combination of German & American Team Members, with experience from U.S. and Japanese automakers as well as from Mercedes-Benz, made the “melting pot” in terms of its practices, procedures, and corporate culture.

 Training is a vital component of MBUSI’s corporate strategy.
 At the beginning, Team Members underwent extensive training at plants in Germany, some living and working there for more than 6 months, as well as on the line in Tuscaloosa.
-Some 70 German trainers moved to Alabama prior to the 1997 launch of the M-Class to assist with the training process of the production Team Members.
+Some 70 German trainers moved to Alabama prior to the 1997 launch of the M-Class to assist with the training process of the plant’s Team Members.
 Extensive training continues even today in the current operation.

 The original M-Class won more than 60 awards including the 1998 North American Truck of the Year, 1998 Motor Trend Truck of the Year, and Consumers Digest “Best Buy”.